adelajahalima/MY-PORTFOLIO-SAIL/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
 Feel free to reach out if you have any questions or suggestions!
-You can send me an email [here](enioladelajah@gmail.com).
+You can send me an email at [enioladelajah@gmail.com](mailto:enioladelajah@gmail.com).